 Healthy communication leads to a healthy connection with others.
-Likewise, unhealthy communication leads to an unhealthy connection.
+Likewise, unhealthy communication leads to unhealthy connections.

 As a couples therapist, there are seven common communication breakdowns I see happening with the couples I work with.
 Once couples learn what these are and how they damage their relationships, it becomes much easier to correct them, producing healthier communication patterns that lead to healthier connections and relationships.